Holiday shopping guide for a friend or loved one with cancer

 Cancer patients have a wide variety of emotional and physical needs.
 You’ll want to find products that combat the effects of radiation and chemotherapy and make recovery from surgery a little easier.
 Certain things are prohibited during treatment and often times trigger negative reactions.

 - Don’t buy flowers.
-Plants and flowers harbor fungal spores that place patients — especially BMT patients — at risk for infection.
+Plants and flowers harbor fungal spores that place patients — especially blood and marrow transplant (BMT) patients — at risk for infection.
 Additionally, flowers may trigger emotional distress when the plant wilts and dies.

 Do buy handmade paper flowers, silk flowers, hand-blown glass flowers or fresh fruit bouquets.

 - Don’t buy perfumes or scented toiletries.
 Radiation and chemotherapy alter sense of smell.
 Smells that are usually pleasant become unbearable or too strong to cancer patients and increase nausea.

 Do buy unscented lotions and lip balms.
 Dry skin and lips are a side effect of chemotherapy so lotions and chapsticks are a great choice as long as they are unscented.